sayandeeps/Login-Register-using-CodeIgniter-4/README.md

 ### 3. Review and Modify Project Files

-After cloning and merging, you can review and modify any files that are different between your project and the **'appstarter'** template as needed.
+After cloning and merging, you can review and modify any files that are different between your project and the `appstarter` template as needed.
 Customize the project to fit your specific requirements, such as the login and registration functionality.

 ### 4. Set Up Configurations and Dependencies

 Set up any specific configurations, dependencies, or environment variables that are unique to your project.
-Ensure that your database connection is properly configured in the **.env** file, and create necessary database tables if required.
+Ensure that your database connection is properly configured in the `.env` file, and create necessary database tables if required.

 ### 5. Run Database Migrations